SidratMuntaha/Scania/README.md

 # Coding for Scania

-Scania is a solution provider when it comes to transport in all forms and the vehicles that we produce add sell are Truck and Buses.
-To be able to transport different types of materials and people.
+Scania is a solution provider when it comes to transportation, mainly trucks and buses.
+The vehicles can be used within many areas, for example to transport people and different kinds of materials.

 ## Requirements